any-docs/css/content/reference/selectors/_doublecolon_scroll-button/index.md

 ##### Creating the scroll buttons

 First, all scroll buttons are targeted with some rudimentary styles, as well as styling based on different states.
-It is important to set {{cssxref(":focus")}} styles for keyboard users.
-Also, as scroll buttons are automatically set to [`disabled`](/en-US/docs/Web/HTML/Reference/Attributes/disabled) when no more scrolling can occur in that direction, we use the {{cssxref(":disabled")}} pseudo-class to target this state.
+It is important to set `:focus` styles for keyboard users.
+Also, as scroll buttons are automatically set to [`disabled`](/en-US/docs/Web/HTML/Reference/Attributes/disabled) when no more scrolling can occur in that direction, we use the `:disabled` pseudo-class to target this state.

 ```css live-sample___creating-scroll-buttons live-sample___positioning-scroll-buttons
 ul::scroll-button(*) {